Travaux interdiscplinaires sur la parole et le langage

 The language of publication will be either English or French.
 Each article should contain a detailed two-page abstract in the other language, in order to make papers in French more accessible to English-speaking readers, and vice versa, thus insuring a larger audience for all the articles.

-Please send your proposal in 2 files to: email@example.com
+Please send your proposal in three files to: email@example.com

-- One in .doc containing the title, name and affiliation of the author(s).
+- One file in .doc containing the title, name and affiliation of the author(s).

 - Two anonymous files, in .doc and .pdf format